Izenda7Series/docs-html/_sources/ui/doc_report_designer_grid.rst.txt

 -  Choose header text color and cell color.

--  Choose header text alignment left, center, right or justify.
+-  Choose header text alignment left, center, right or justify and top, middle or bottom.
+Vertical alignment is available from version 2.10.0.

 -  Turn on or off word wrap option.

+-  Choose Freeze Headers (available from version 2.10.0).

+-  .. _Freeze_Headers1:

+   **Notes:**
+      -  The Freeze Header setting will apply for the report part in report designer, report viewer and dashboard.

+      -  If a sub-report has Freeze Header setting, the setting will apply for Link or Pop-up type but NOT for Embedded type.

 -  Optionally hides the header in export.